-Table 1 lists results from the 2000 Nashua test, a 2000 summary from tests conducted throughout the state, and a multi-year (1998-2000) summary.
+The following table lists results from the 2000 Crawfordsville test, a 2000 summary from tests conducted throughout the state, and a multi-year (1998-2000) summary.
 The summaries provide the best overall product evaluations.
 In these summaries, only those replications that had sufficient larval feeding to challenge a product's performance are included.
-Replications that had an untreated check replication mean rating of less than 0.75 (3/4 node eaten) were deleted from the analyses.
+Replications that had an untreated check replication mean rating of less than 0.75 ($^{3}/{4}$ node eaten) were deleted from the analyses.
 Also, the summaries help present the "big picture," because products were tested in a variety of soil types, tillages, fertilities, corn rootworm pressures, and environmental conditions.

-A product consistency rating of 75% or higher is very acceptable.
-Over the years, most insecticides will not provide 100% consistency (the exception may be the transgenic seeds we are presently testing).
+A word of caution is in order when interpreting the 2000 results from Crawfordsville.
+The CHECK "worked" 36% of the time, indicating this was not a really strong test.
+The check received a Node-Injury rating of 0.81 nodes eaten (light feeding pressure).
+Over the years, most insecticides will not provide 100% consistency; the exception may be the transgenic seeds we are presently testing.
+A product consistency rating of 75% or higher "over years" is very acceptable.
 The new seed treatments, ProShield and Prescribe, were ineffective in preventing corn rootworm feeding damage during this first year of testing.
 Neither product was significantly different from the CHECK.
-The other new product, Capture 2EC (a liquid pyrethroid) provided 75% consistency in the 2000 summary.
+The other new insecticide tested this year, Capture 2EC (a liquid pyrethroid), had a 75% product consistency in the 2000 summary.